isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <td rowspan="1" colspan="1">
 <p>If the primary school does not have a debate team but your child has debate
-training or participated in debate competitions, and wishes to pursue his/her passion, please go ahead and apply for it.</p>
+training or participated in debate competitions, and wishes to pursue his/her passion, you may consider applying for it.</p>
 </td>
 </tr>
 </tbody>